friend0/dsa/README.md

 YKTV.

 ### Running the code
 Install poetry.
-Do powtry install
+Do poetry install

+Leetcode problems are in `dsa/leetcode`.

+Data structures are in `dsa`.